VOLUME 24 | * * All Arts News On the Web * * | November 19, 2020 |

 468,034 times, although that data comes with a crucial caveat:

-• A negative test result yesterday says nothing about an individual's health today.
 We still need a daily test that costs ten cents and gives results in ten minutes.

 A HealthVermont video, How Contact Tracing Slows the Spread of COVID-19, explains what contact tracers do.
 Click here for the YouTube video.